Swift Animated Floating Menu

 Our app will allow users to sort the Books table view by utilising an animated, floating menu.
 The menu is triggered by tapping a ‘hamburger’ menu button, and offers 4 sort in-place criteria: By Title, Author, Series, and (User) Rating.

-We design the menu in its own separate view, AnimatedMenuViewController.swift, then overlay it with a transport background on top of the table view.
+We design the menu in its own separate view, AnimatedMenuViewController.swift, then overlay it with a transparent background on top of the table view.
 The animation is provided by Meng To’s Spring package from GitHub.
 As the table sort happens ‘in place’, we refresh the table view in viewWillAppear().

 The BooksTableViewController.swift acts as a delegate to AnimatedMenuViewController, so that any user actions on the menu can be detected by BooksTableViewController and the sort logic is executed.